-He began his business career in the finance department of Bethlehem where he rose to Assistant Treasurer of the Corporation, with responsibilities for the corporations cash flow.
-In addition he served as Treasurer of the raw materials division with oversight duties in funding mine expansions, vessels as well as board of director positions on several joint ventures.
-He left Bethlehem in 1987 and assumed the chairmanship of Consep Membranes, a bio-agricultural company focused on non-toxic control of agricultural pests.
-He moved to his current position in 1999.
+He began his business career in the finance department of Bethlehem Steel, where he rose to Assistant Treasurer of the Corporation.
+He also served as Treasurer of the raw materials division and served on the board of several joint ventures.
+He left Bethlehem Steel in 1987 to assume the chairmanship of Consep Membranes (today known as Suterra), a bio-agricultural company focused on non-toxic control of agricultural pests.
+He resumed the CEO role of NovaTech in 1999.

-Volker serves on the board of directors of Bend research, a basic research firm, which has developed a world-wide reputation in solving problems associated with drug delivery in the pharmaceutical industry.
+Volker serves on the board of directors of Bend Research Inc, a pharma and biopharma research firm with a world-wide reputation for solving challenges associated with drug delivery in the pharmaceutical industry.
 He is also an the board of directors of ABEC, a supplier of bio-reactors and ancillary equipment used by the bio-pharmaceutical industry.

-Previously, Buz held the position of VP of Technology for the Pritchard Corporation in Kansas City.
-He was responsible for technology used in the petrochemical industry including refineries, pipeline operations, natural gas processing, and utility plants.
+Before founding NovaTech, Buz held the position of VP of Technology for the Pritchard Corporation in Kansas City, where he was responsible for technology used in the petrochemical industry including refineries, pipeline operations, natural gas processing, and utility plants.
 His current efforts for NovaTech include the management and integration of our utility and process operations with a particular emphasis on R&D functions.

 Edward Giera is the Managing Member of E.J.
 Giera, LLC, which he founded in 2012.
 Ed started his career in New York as Analyst with Associated European Capital Corporation in 1984.
 In 1986, Ed joined Kleinwort Benson Inc. as a Vice President in the Fixed Income group from 1986 to 1992.
 In 1992, Ed joined J.P.
 Morgan Securities LLC in London where he held several positions, including Managing Director and Head of Acquisition Finance from 1999 to 2001, Head of the Financial Institution Debt Capital Markets from 2001 to 2003, Head of Capital Markets for Europe from 2003 to 2006, and Global Head of Pension Advisory from 2006 to 2011.
 Ed has advised and served on the boards of several private companies, and currently also serves on the boards of Pension Corporation Group Limited and the Renshaw Bay Real Estate Finance Fund L.P.
 Ed holds a Bachelor of Science in Economics from the University of Pennsylvania.

 JoAn Mann, an organizational consultant, speaker, researcher and trainer, has worked with small business owners, national associations, Fortune 500 executive teams, universities and numerous businesses in a wide variety of industries and governmental agencies since 1980.
 Her scope of work covers assessments, team development, cross-cultural teamwork, strategic human resource management, stress management, creative decision-making, management skills and effective communications.
 She authored the PREP Personal Strengths Profile in 1984 in cooperation with Statistician Dr. Robert Houston.
 She is an adjunct professor at the University of Applied Sciences, Deggendorf, Germany in the International Management BS and MBA programs, teaching cross cultural communications, strategic international human resource management and presentation skills.

 JoAn has her Masters in Business Administration from Denver University emphasizing statistics, human resource management and marketing.
 Her Bachelor’s Degree is from Colorado College in Fine Arts and German with teaching certification.

 Rod is involved in numerous civic and professional activities, including the Oregon State University Foundation Board of Trustees, engineering advisory councils at the University of Colorado and Montana State University, and the executive board of the Volunteers in Medicine Clinic of the Cascades.
 He holds a master’s degree and doctorate in chemical engineering from the University of Colorado and a bachelor’s degree in chemical engineering from Oregon State University.
 He is a registered professional engineer in Colorado and Oregon, holds 21 U.S. patents, and has 44 publications.
-Top